MorganGellert/distributed_MIS/index.rst

 The Algorithm
 +++++++++++++

-Ghaffari's Algorithm presents an algorithm that completes with high probability in :math:`O(log \Delta) + 2 ^ {O \sqrt{log log n}}` time where :math:`\Delta` is maximum degree.
+Ghaffari's algorithm completes with high probability in :math:`O(log \Delta) + 2 ^ {O \sqrt{log log n}}` time where :math:`\Delta` is maximum degree.
 This improved the previous results of :math:`O(log ^ 2 \Delta) + 2 ^ {O \sqrt{log log n}}` by Barenboim et al [Barenboim]_.